falling-stars/treechartjs/README.md

 `reRender(data: object): void`

-Use the new data to render the entire chart, the format of `data` should be consistent with `option.data`
+Use the new data to render the entire graph, the format of `data` should be consistent with `option.data`
 ```javascript
 const data = {
       id: '1',